 Signup for SkyDrive

 First, if you do not have SkyDrive/Live account, signup for one to receive 25 GB of space.

 Duplicati is a free backup client that securely stores encrypted, incremental, compressed backups on cloud storage services and remote file servers.
 It supports targets like Amazon S3, Windows Live SkyDrive, Google Docs, Rackspace Cloud Files or WebDAV, SSH, FTP (and many more).
 In addition, Duplicati can also backup to local disk.

 Duplicati has built-in AES-256 encryption and backups can be signed using GNU Privacy Guard.
 A built-in scheduler makes sure that backups are always up-to-date.
 Last but not least, Duplicati provides various options and tweaks like filters, deletion rules, transfer and bandwidth options to run backups for specific purposes.

 There is SMEStorage and Gladinet but they do not fit one or more of the above listed requirements.

 This guide clearly explains the various steps involved in setting up an automatic backup on Duplicati.
-In addition, you can find instructions on how to setup a backup on SkyDrive here.
-In addition, below is a video guide:
+Below is a video guide:

 In my case, I had 3 live accounts that offered me a total of 75 GB of SkyDrive storage.
 This is more than enough for me to backup my important files.
 Below are some screenshots to help you setup your backup.